nishajagan/nishajagan.github.io/chinookdb.md

 ---

-6. Provide a query that shows all the Tracks but displays no IDs.
-The resultant table should include the Album name, Media type and Genre.
+**6. Provide a query that shows all the Tracks but displays no IDs.
+The resultant table should include the Album name, Media type and Genre.**
 ```sql
 SELECT album.title    AS AlbumTitle,
        track.NAME     AS TrackName,